UConn Huskies women's basketball: 2015 National Championship

 The 2014–15 regular season started with an 88–86 overtime loss at No. 6 Stanford in the team's second game of the season, ending a 47-game winning streak for UConn.
 Led by juniors Stewart and Jefferson, as well as senior Kaleena Mosqueda-Lewis, UConn quickly recovered and won every remaining regular season game, including a 76–58 win at No. 2 ranked rival Notre Dame and an 87–62 win against No. 1 South Carolina.
 The loss against Stanford would be the team's last until the 2017 Final Four against Mississippi State, and hence began a record 111 game winning streak for UConn.
-In the NCAA Tournament, both Connecticut and Notre Dame were seeded first in their respective playoff brackets; each advanced to the Final Four as well.
-Connecticut handily defeated Maryland 81–58, while Notre Dame narrowly beat South Carolina 66–65 in the National Semifinals.
+In the NCAA Tournament, both UConn and Notre Dame were a #1 seed in their respective playoff brackets; each advanced to the Final Four as well.
+The Huskies handily defeated a fellow #1 seed in Maryland, 81–58, while Notre Dame narrowly beat #1 seeded South Carolina 66–65 in the National Semifinals.

 The two teams met on April 7, 2015, in the national championship game for the second straight year.
 UConn won by a score of 63–53 to achieve their third straight national championship and tenth total, with coach Auriemma tying a record set by John Wooden in college basketball.
 The Huskies 10-point margin of victory in the championship game was their smallest since 2010.
 Their margins of victory in the 2013, 2014, and 2016 championship games were all above 20 points.
 UConn finished the season with a 38–1 overall record (18–0 in AAC play).